 I asked him, jokingly, if he was offered that land, Fuwa just laughed.

 Some former incarcerees returned home and eventually rebuilt successful farm businesses.
 Not Fuwa.
 His farm was overgrown, all the equipment stolen.

 “There’s no way to express that feeling when you see the place like that,” he said.

 He soon left farming forever.
 By 1960, the number of Japanese American farmers dropped to a quarter of their pre-war presence.
 With lost farms, homes, and businesses, it’s estimated that wartime incarceration cost Japanese Americans up to $4 billion in today’s values.
 Some of those losses were compensated in 1988, when President Ronald Reagan signed redress legislation offering a formal apology and giving $20,000 to each survivor.

 The non-economic losses – to Japanese Americans, to California, to the whole country – are impossible to measure.
 Especially now, Takei said, we must remember “how easily people -- because of fear and anger -- lose sight of our important national values of justice and rule of law.
 She drew parallels with Muslim Americans, refugees, and immigrants, “as though demonizing other people is going to solve our problems.”

 All we have to do, she said, is look at the World War Two incarceration of Japanese Americans to see that’s not true.

-Correction: The article, but not the audio, has been updated to reflect the accurate number of produce, grain and hay grown by Tule Lake prisoners and sold on the open market.
+Correction: The article and audio have been updated from the original to reflect the accurate number of produce, grain, and hay grown by Tule Lake prisoners and sold on the open market.
 It was 2 million pounds, not 2 million tons.